Zir0-93/zir0-93.github.io/_posts/2017-05-01-Rewayaat_elasticsearch.md

 A user searching for "intelligent" would expect not only to find documents containing the word "intelligent", but documents containing words that have a similar meaning to "intelligent" as well ("wise", "smart", ...).
-Results for these secondary words should have lower higher priority, but nonetheless they should show up at some point down the list.
-Furthermore, its not as simple as finding synonyms of the given search terms - sometimes, we need to relate terms that are not synonyms of each other.
+While results for these secondary words should have lower priority, they should still show up at some point down the list.
+Furthermore, its not always as simple as finding synonyms of the given search terms - sometimes, we need to relate terms that are not synonyms of each other.
 For example, a user searching for "United States" might expect to see results for "USA", "America" and the "United States of America" as well.
 This is where Elastic Search synonym filters come into play.